rubensworks/rubensworks.net/_posts/2019-09-27-using-rdf-in-javascript.markdown

-Concretely, this post covers the fundamentals of RDF in JavaScript, how to create RDF graphs yourself, how to retrieve them from the Web, and how to execute complex queries over them.
+Concretely, this post covers the fundamentals of RDF in JavaScript, how to create RDF graphs yourself, how to retrieve them from the Web, and how to execute queries over them.
 I offer some concrete examples for each aspect using existing tools.
-It is not my aim to discuss all the available tooling, but instead to present the general idea, and give pointers to tools that could be used for this.
+It is not my aim to discuss all the available tooling, but instead to present the general idea, and to give pointers to tools that could be used for this.

 ## Why JavaScript?